Displaying Personalized Content Using Elementor

 7. Save!
 You should now hit the save button 3 times: on the trigger configurations window, the trigger container, and the tag window

-8. Click the submit buttongoogle tag manager trigger
+8. Click the submit button google tag manager trigger

 Note that changes on Google Tag Manager are applied only after hitting the submit button!